rehman259/mediumapp/readme.md

 # NPM

 ```
+## Built With

+* Laravel
+* VueJS
+* PHPUnit

 ### Installing

 A step by step series of examples that tell you how to get a development env running

-Install Dependencies
+1. Install Dependencies
 ```
 composer install
 ```

 ```
-Create DB in Database
+2. Create DB in Database
 ```

 ```
-Set DB credentials in .env file.
+3. Set DB credentials in .env file.
 ```

-Run Migrations
+4. Run Migrations
 ```
 php artisan migrate
 ```

-Import Data
+5. Import Data
 ```
 php artisan db:seed
 ```

-If you get an error about an encryption key
+6. If you get an error about an encryption key
 ```
 php artisan key:generate
 ```

-Install JS Dependencies
+7. Install JS Dependencies
 ```
 npm install
 ```

-Watch Files
+8. Watch Files
 ```
 npm run watch
 ```

-Run Server
+9. Run Server
 ```
 php artisan serve
 ```